 How to Find Contract-to-Hire Candidates

 This is the primary way that people utilize the contract-to-hire format.
 Working with a staffing agency specializing in your industry can significantly reduce the time and effort required to find suitable candidates.
 Agencies often have a pool of pre-screened candidates, allowing them to match you with potential hires who fit your requirements quickly.
-This option is especially helpful if you’re new to contract-to-hire and want to ensure a streamlined recruitment process.
+This option is beneficial if you’re new to contract-to-hire and want to ensure a streamlined recruitment process.

 One of the quickest and lowest-effort ways to find contract-to-hire candidates is by posting the job vacancy on job boards that cater to freelance or temporary roles.
 Websites like Upwork, Freelancer, and even Indeed have filters for contract positions.
 By posting your opening on these platforms, you directly target candidates interested in or with contract work experience.